ngworker/lumberjack/packages/docs/lumberjack-docs-app/blog/announcing-lumberjack-v18.md

 ## NgModules removal

-In version 16, we deprecated our NgModule APIs and announced that they will get removed in version 18.
+In version 16, we deprecated our NgModule APIs and announced they would be removed in version 18.
 See [here](https://ngworker.github.io/lumberjack/blog/announcing-lumberjack-v16).
 Well, here we are.
 NgModules are gone.

 This change simplifies the API and reduces the library bundle size.

 ## Wrapping Up

-Nothing else to add, just update your dependencies and enjoy the new version of Lumberjack.
+There is nothing else to add; update your dependencies and enjoy the new version of Lumberjack.